Bestyan/troubleshooting/OpenPose/win7_build_from_source_to_python.md

 * CUDA for NVIDIA GPU (skip if you want to compile for CPU only)
     * [CUDA 10](https://developer.nvidia.com/cuda-toolkit)
     * [cuDNN](https://developer.nvidia.com/rdp/cudnn-download) (requires Nvidia Developer Account)
-    to install just copy the contents into your CUDA installation directory
+    To install just copy the contents into your CUDA installation directory

 ## Building OpenPose from Source
 1. Clone the openpose repository to a location of your convenience